anordal/shellharden/how_to_do_things_safely_in_bash.md

     printf '%s\n' "${array[*]}"

-At this point, it gets tempting to redefine `echo` to something sane, but since this is probably not a good idea for the sanity of your peers – likely to get rage-deleted in the next refactoring, the right thing to do may be to call it something else, if anything, and leave `echo` forever broken:
+At this point, it gets tempting to redefine `echo` to something sane, except that overloading existing functionality is generally not a robust and reassuring practice – it breaks unnoticeably.
+For verifiability's sake, better leave `echo` forever broken, and call yours something else:

-    ekko() {
+    println() {
         printf '%s\n' "$*"
     }